cecarlsen/dk.cec.plot/README.md

 	- Texts can vanish temporarily on code reload using ExecuteInEditMode.
 	- Image fill changes size inside DrawRect when stroke is enabled and disabled.
 	- Shrinking without flicker needs a review.
 See comment in Ring Shader.
-	- SetFillTexture not implemented for Polygon.
+	- SetFillTexture() not implemented for Polygon.
+	- Text ignores SetBlend().
 	- Polygons will flicker when very small and moving (won't fix).
+	- Text ignores SetAntiAliasing().
+It is always on (won't fix).

 ## Author